 Merseyside Police are continuing to strive to keep us all safe in these changing times, while supporting the work of the NHS, our ambulance staff, and all our essential frontline workers.

-I am in regular contact with the Chief Constable and Chief Officers, who alongside officers and staff from across the force, are working around the clock to do everything they can to protect our communities.
-By phone, I am virtually attending regular high-level meetings at which the issues and challenges caused by Covid-19 are discussed and acted upon.
+The Police Commissioner is in regular contact with the Chief Constable and Chief Officers, who alongside officers and staff from across the force, are working around the clock to do everything they can to protect our communities.
+By phone, she is virtually attending regular high-level meetings at which the issues and challenges caused by Covid-19 are discussed and acted upon.

 Rest assured, Merseyside has tried and tested plans to make sure they can continue to maintain its critical policing functions, respond to serious crime and protect the most vulnerable.

 Officers are patrolling and talking to people.
 If there is a problem, their focus is to resolve it by communicating it clearly and encouraging people to behave responsibly.
 Enforcement is always a last resort.

 Merseyside Police have put together some useful Covid-19 advice and information.

 The PCC is also in regular contact with the policing minister, and a host of other regional partners including our Metro Mayor, Steve Rotherham, and our criminal justice partners through a host of remote meetings.

 Latest Government guidance